 Dr. Andrew Embury Williamson was born on the 4th of December, 1904 in Peterborough, Ontario.
-He was the son of George Hacon Williamson and Annie Blanche Patterson.
+He was the only child of George Hacon Williamson and Annie Blanche Patterson.
 At the time of his birth, the Williamson family resided at 211 London Street.
 Dr. Williamson’s father’s occupation was listed as the secretary of the local YMCA.
 His father was first appointed as the Fort William (now known as Thunder Bay), Ontario YMCA secretary.
 In 1901 Mr. Williamson was lodging as a single person and working as the Secretary of the YMCA in Peterborough.
 Dr. Williamson’s mother died in Peterborough on the 8th of August 1909 when he was just 4 years old.

 Dr. Williamson and his father moved to Brantford where he attended public school and graduated from Brantford Collegiate Institute.
 Dr. Williamson worked at the Woolworth store in Brantford and rose to the position of Assistant Manager.